|CNY Hiking HOME PAGE||Pharaoh Mountain||East-Central Adirondacks|

 Lilypad Pond Trail (45) - This red marked trail, also known as the Rock Pond to Lilypad Pond Trail, begins from Clear Pond Trail (43) and heads north following the western shore of Rock Pond.
 The trail passes a nice campsite as it follows the shore.
 This section of the trail is marked on some maps as the South Rock Pond Trail (45B).

 Treadway Mountain Trail (46) - This mountain features a large open rocky area on the summit with spectacular views including the High Peaks.
-Blueberries grow profusely along the upper sections of the trail.
 It is possible to cross Putnam Pond via boat and eliminate 3.2 miles of hiking from this otherwise long 7.8 mile round trip hike from the campground.
 Don't let the length of the hike deter you!

-Berrymill Flow from the North (48) - The start of this blue marked trail is near the exit of the parking area in the Putnam Pond State Campground.
-The beginning of the trail takes hikers uphill along an old tote road.
-At 0.6 miles cross a stream and then at 1.5 miles cross a clearing as well as another stream.
-You may encounter some beaver activity in this area.
-At 2.0 miles reach the marked side trail on the right that leads to the Berrymill Flow Lean To.
-Maps call this Berrymill Pond, however the signs on the trail call it Berrymill Flow.
+Berrymill Pond from the North (48) - The start of this blue marked trail is near the exit of the parking area in the Putnam Pond State Campground.
+At 2.0 miles reach the marked side trail on the right that leads to the Berrymill Pond Lean To.

 Pharaoh Lake via Mill Brook (50) - This is the most popular trail into the Pharaoh Lake Wilderness from the south.
 This trail takes you directly to the south end of Pharaoh Lake and giving you access to other sections of the wilderness.
 The official trailhead is at the end of Pharaoh Lake Road where the road reaches the wilderness boundary and a parking lot.